nd265/viz/_sources/viz.md

 #### Choosing a binwidth for histograms {-}

-When you create a histogram in R, the default number of bins used is 30.
+When you create a histogram in `altair`, the default number of bins used is 30.
 Naturally, this is not always the right number to use.
 You can set the number of bins yourself by using the `bins` argument in the `geom_histogram` geometric object.